gotchoices/MyCHIPs/doc/learn-tally.md

   lift those credits to the party financing the debt.
 As you pay down the debt, your equity in the asset increases.
 Ideally, you could also advance value back out of the loan if you need more money for some other purchase.
-In this way, the asset can form a store of value--perhaps more reliable than just holding the credits of your favorite vendors (who could possibly go out of business before you get around to redeeming the credits you're holding).
+In this way, the asset can form a store of value--likely more reliable and resilient than just holding the credits of your favorite vendors (who could possibly go out of business before you get around to redeeming the credits you're holding).

+  Because this relationship is more than just a normal receivable in the course of doing business.
+It may involve recording a public lien and/or seeking recourse in the courts.
+It may also be subject to more stringent regulatory requirements in certain jurisdictions.

 - **Money Markets**:
-  Since money normally flows in a single, expected direction, there is a natural demand for [credit lifts](learn-lift.md) to temporarily move that flow backward, resetting the potential for more purchasing power.
+  Since payments normally flow in a single, expected direction, there is a natural demand for [credit lifts](learn-lift.md) to temporarily move that flow backward, resetting the potential for more purchasing power.
 But such "win-win" lift pathways may not always be available.
 Some parties may lack sufficiently